Hurricane John (2006)

 Hurricane John was a Category 4 hurricane that caused heavy flooding and extensive damage across most of the Pacific coast of Mexico in late August through early September 2006.
 John was the eleventh named storm, seventh hurricane, and fifth major hurricane of the 2006 Pacific hurricane season.
 Hurricane John developed on August 28 from a tropical wave to the south of Mexico.
 Favorable conditions allowed the storm to intensify quickly, and it attained peak winds of 130 mph on August 30.
 Eyewall replacement cycles and land interaction with western Mexico weakened the hurricane, and John made landfall on southeastern Baja California Sur with winds of 110 mph on September 1.
 It slowly weakened as it moved northwestward through the Baja California peninsula, and dissipated on September 4.
 Moisture from the remnants of the storm entered the southwest United States.

 The hurricane threatened large portions of the western coastline of Mexico, resulting in the evacuation of tens of thousands of people.
 In coastal portions of western Mexico, strong winds downed trees, while heavy rain resulted in mudslides.
 Hurricane John caused moderate damage on the Baja California peninsula, including the destruction of more than 200 houses and thousands of flimsy shacks.
 The hurricane killed five people in Mexico, and damage totaled $663 million (2006 MXN, $60.8 million 2006 USD).
-In the southwest United States, moisture from the remnants of John produced heavy rainfall.
+In the southwest United States, moisture from the remnants of Hurricane John produced heavy rainfall.
 The rainfall aided drought conditions in portions of northern Texas, although it was detrimental in locations that had received above-normal rainfall throughout the year.